These two cheap shares, one well known and one a bit more under the radar, could have strong share price growth in July and beyond.

 It’s a newspaper and magazine distributor, a business that may be in decline due to consumers switching to digital.
 However, the same has been the case for cigarettes for decades.
 Sometimes change is more incremental than the headlines would suggest.
 Good management can still eke out profits by focusing on costs and potentially new growth opportunities.

 When I look for cheap shares, Smiths News often comes up.
 That’s because the forward P/E is only four.
 That’s incredibly low.
 Together with a dividend yield of 5%, this appeals to both my value and income instincts.

 However, as with any cheap share, there’s a risk it’s a value trap.
 So the shares could go even lower, even though they’re already priced very cheaply.
 Investors may fret about the decline of the newspaper business, which could hold back, or limit, any share price recovery.

 Overall though, Smith’s News is a cheap share I’ll be keeping an eye on in July.
 I may even add it to my portfolio given the combination of low P/E and high dividend yield.

-The post 2 cheap shares I’d buy following Pfizer’s vaccine breakthrough appeared first on The Motley Fool UK.
+The post 2 cheap shares I’d buy in July appeared first on The Motley Fool UK.

-Noah Riley owns shares in Hollywood Bowl and Everyman Media Group.
-The Motley Fool UK has recommended Hollywood Bowl.
+Andy Ross owns shares in Legal & General.
+The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.